Enhanced-Entropy Phases in Geometrically Frustrated Pyrochlore Magnets

-The physics of entropy-stabilized metastable phases studied in this work can also be applied to other magnetic systems with frustration and competing interactions, such as quantum spin liquids, artificial spin ice, and quantum spin ice.
-In these systems, metastability and entropy-driven phenomena may underlie transitions and emergent excitations, opening a gate into discovery of exotic emergent quantum phases.
+The physics of EE phases studied in this work can also be applied to other magnetic systems with frustration and competing interactions, such as quantum spin liquids, artificial spin ice, and quantum spin ice.
+In these systems, metastability and entropy-driven phenomena may underlie transitions and emergent excitations, opening a gate into the discovery of exotic emergent quantum phases.

-More broadly, the ability to stabilize and engineer high-entropy metastable phases has implications that reach beyond magnetism.
-In condensed matter physics, metastable states often act as precursors to exotic phenomena—such as topological phases or non-equilibrium steady states \cite{Birch2021, Honda2020, Wheeler2025, Oike2016}.
-In materials science, metastability corresponds functionalities in memory devices \cite{Jo2022, Ravnik2021}, neuromorphic computing \cite{Markovic2020, Kudithipudi2025, Schuman2022, Yik2025}, and stochastic information encoding \cite{Ravichandran2024, Zhang2021}.
+More broadly, the ability to stabilize and engineer EE phases has implications that reach beyond magnetism.
+In condensed matter physics, EE states often act as precursors to exotic phenomena—such as topological phases or non-equilibrium steady states \cite{Birch2021, Honda2020, Wheeler2025, Oike2016}.
+In materials science, EE states corresponds functionalities in memory devices \cite{Jo2022, Ravnik2021}, neuromorphic computing \cite{Markovic2020, Kudithipudi2025, Schuman2022, Yik2025}, and stochastic information encoding \cite{Ravichandran2024, Zhang2021}.